lexffe/discorder/README.md

 You need go and git installed

-run this command: go get -u github.com/jonas747/discorder
+run this command: `go get -u github.com/jonas747/discorder`

-(-u: to force and update if you have a older version)
+(-u: to force an update if you have a older version)

 After that there should be a built executable in your $GOPATH/bin folder